Page-bottom layout change on the way. Details here.

 - In "The Show Stoppers", concerning the supplies they get for their act.

-- Again in "Stare Master", when she balks at the idea of cleaning up the cottage.
+- In "Stare Master", when she balks at the idea of cleaning up the cottage.

-- Again in "Sisterhooves Social" as she starts to give Rarity a piece of her mind.
+- In "Sisterhooves Social" as she starts to give Rarity a piece of her mind.

 - Depending on the Writer: She seems to jump between Cloudcuckoolander and Genius Ditz often.
 She can also be rather sensitive and something of a Girly Girl, or border as a Bratty Half-Pint.